Coor’s Triple Bottom Line Follow-Up-project – Group Sustainability Manager Hanna Cedervall on it’s purpose, results and success factors

 What is your advice to other companies planning a similar approach?

 Start to follow-up your climate impact now if you’re not already doing so!
 We can’t afford to wait for the market to equip us with perfect data in order to measure and calculate impact.
 The more of us there are requesting accurate data from our suppliers, the faster the transition will be.
 Analyses based on climate data is an excellent basis for action oriented decision making.
 Insights and learnings gained in the process are equally important.
-Last but not least, it is incredibly motivating and rewarding to be able to measure activities out in the organization and identify the direct link towards our climate impact reducing efforts.
+Last but not least, it is incredibly motivating and rewarding to be able to measure activities out in the organisation and identify the direct link towards our climate impact reducing efforts.

 Many thanks Hanna for sharing this inspirational and well-executed project with us!